haelyons/max-experiments/README.md

   ## Future Uploads
 A few projects I need to get around to uploading (please send a DM to give me a kick if these sound interesting to you):
 - IDMIIb - A Open-NI Mate tool for the Kinect that allows manually allocation of points within a given 3D space to act as sample triggers.
-- IDMII - A Open-NI Mate tool for the Kinect that implements the concept of 'Mapping by Demonstration', whereby sound-motion pairs are recorded, and can then be played by in real-time with motion capture and granular re-synthesis. [log post here.](https://helioslyons.com/article/3.html)
+- IDMII - A Open-NI Mate tool for the Kinect that implements the concept of 'Mapping by Demonstration', whereby sound-motion pairs are recorded, and can then be played by in real-time with motion capture and granular re-synthesis. [blog post here.](https://helioslyons.com/posts/idm-2/)
 - A live VJ tool that takes a selection of images and performs some interpolation and beat matching (integrated with Serato DJ for live events).
 Just a bit of fun :)